sgjava/java-periphery/README.md

 the main objective, not an afterthought.
 * [Pi4J](https://pi4j.com) limited to Raspberry Pi and JDK 11.
 * [Bulldog](https://github.com/SilverThings/bulldog) only a few boards supported.
 One off native code required for each board.
-* [diozero](https://github.com/mattjlewis/diozero) limited to JDK 11.
-Almost 600 Java files compared to 33 for Java Periphery.
+* [diozero](https://github.com/mattjlewis/diozero) Almost 600 Java files compared to 33 for Java Periphery.
 Root access required in some situations.

 ## SBC configuration